2017 Accomplishments

 In Government and Public Pension/Regulatory Reform, NBLC:

-• Informed legislators and staff of key policy positions and explored ways to work together where there is common ground on our Legislative Advocacy Day in Sacramento
+• Informed legislators and staff of key policy positions and explored ways to work together where there is common ground in our Good Government Get Togethers, meetings with elected officials and Board meetings.

 In Sustainability/Environment, NBLC:

-• Advocates for environmental stewardship – including greenhouse gas reduction efforts, alternative energy systems, reduced energy and water consumption, encouraged car and van pooling, and company cleanup days for beaches, parks and open space, and much more
+• Advocated for environmental stewardship – including greenhouse gas reduction efforts, alternative energy systems, reduced energy and water consumption, encouraged car and van pooling, and company cleanup days for beaches, parks and open space, and much more.

 In Healthy Communities, NBLC:

-• Chairs Sonoma Children’s Initiative committee to increase funding for children in Sonoma County
+• Working to increase funding for children in Sonoma County by exploring new funding options.

 In Connecting to the Community, NBLC:

-• Broadcasts information via its blog and social media, including LinkedIn, Twitter and Facebook
+• Broadcasts information via NBLC’s blog and social media, including LinkedIn, Twitter and Facebook.

-• Facilitated Frontliners, Sonoma Business Consortium and Keep Marin Working
+• Facilitated Sonoma Business Consortium and Keep Marin Working business coalitions.

-• Co-sponsors events and programs like MFG Day, Spirit of Sonoma, and the Business Edge series with Dominican University’s Leadership Institute
+• Co-sponsors events and programs like the Business Edge series with Dominican University’s Leadership Institute.

 Good Relations with Elected and Appointed Officials